kallewesterling/seshat/docs/setup.md

 ## Azure setup

-This page instructs software engineers how to set up Seshat website on MS Azure.
+This page instructs software engineers how to set up a testing version of the Seshat website on MS Azure.
 You'll need an account on Azure and to have set up and credited a subscription.
+These are the steps followed at The Alan Turing Institute:

 1. Install Azure CLI on your computer
     - <details><summary>Install instructions for macOS</summary>